diezo/Ensta/README.md

 ```

 ## ❤️ Donate
 Want this project to keep running?
-Please consider donating here:
+Please consider donating:

 [<img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg" width="150"/>](https://buymeacoffee.com/diezo)

-## 👮 Legal
+## Legal
-This is a third-party library and not associated with Instagram.
-We are strictly against any activity that may violate [Instagram's Community Guidelines](https://help.instagram.com/477434105621119/) or [Terms of use](https://help.instagram.com/581066165581870).
-You are the only one liable for such actions.
+This is a third party library and not associated with Instagram.
+We're strictly against spam.
+You are liable for all the actions you take.